 All IB full Diploma students are required to submit a research paper of 4,000 words in the subject of their choice.
-The IBDP Coordinator will introduce this to students in March or April of the junior year.
-The essays are due January - February of the senior year.
+The IBDP Coordinator will introduce this to students in Nov/Dec of the junior year.
+The essays are due December - January of the senior year.
 This is a requirement for IB full Diploma students only.